The Best Video Editing Software of 2023: Our Top 7 Picks

 DaVinci Resolve by Blackmagic Design is a top-notch video editing solution that’s widely used by both professional editors and amateurs.
 It prides itself on being an all-round tool for video post-production, including editing, color correction, visual effects, motion graphics and audio post-production.

 The best bit?
 There’s a free version – and not the kind that slaps watermarks on your clips.
 Instead, it puts professional-grade video editing tools at your disposal, from key framing and compositing to multi-cam editing and color correction.
 For beginners in serious video editing, this is a great start.

-For professionals, the paid DaVinci Resolve Studio offers even more advanced options, including collaboration tools, noise removal, and a neural engine AI.
+For professionals, the paid DaVinci Resolve Studio offers even more advanced options, including collaboration tools, noise removal, and a neural engine AI (though not a full-on AI editor).

 At a one-time $295 (including all future updates), pricing is comparable to tools like Final Cut Pro, and cheaper in the long run than subscription-based software options.